 This article explores the nuanced and often contradictory ways in which white bourgeois masculinities are constructed in contemporary British politics.[i]
-It focuses on the polyvalent discourse of effeminacy in history as it currently manifests in party discourses as well as reported public opinion on Boris Johnson and Jeremy Corbyn.
+It focuses on the polyvalent discourse of effeminacy in history as it currently manifests in party discourses, as well as reported public opinion on Boris Johnson and Jeremy Corbyn.
 I’ll be prompting readers to think about how Johnson and Corbyn both variously exploit and repudiate their effeminized political personas.
-In the wake of the June 8th snap General Election in the United Kingdom, my contribution requires us to think back, a mere week or so, to a time when Jeremy Corbyn was written off, by the many and not the few, as unelectable.
+In the wake of the June 8th snap General Election in the UK, my contribution requires us to think back, a mere week or so, to a time when Jeremy Corbyn was written off, by the many and not the few, as unelectable.
 This piece aims to bring into sharp relief those forces that we all tacitly accept, which ensure that some white men are deemed to be electable, whilst others are not.

 Unelectable White Masculinity?